Android 15 Improves Accessibility with Better Support for Hearing Aids

 Accessibility is not constrained to the OEMs, and Google has left no loopholes in its quest to make the utopian device a reality.
 The company formally announced major overhauls to the suite of accessibility apps series on the Global Accessibility Awareness Day.

 You have Lookout which would help visually impaired persons in orienting themselves; Look to Speak device that would let the users communicate without having to use their hands; and then there is Project Relate, which increases the communication capacities of the speech-disabled individuals.
-The plans to enhance Live Captions are already in progress, cementing Google’s position as an industry pioneer in accessibility advancements.
+The plans to enhance Live Captions are already in progress.

 The new Android version 15 comes with Bluetooth LE Audio and several utility options to address people’s needs, making it one of the most exclusionary mobile releases to date.
 This update also addresses issue hindrances and ensures that the mobile experience is effective not only smooth with a universal appeal.